kgrz/filemagick/README.md

 Later versions may contain absolute checking based on the extension of the file fetched from the filename and the actual extension based on magic number.

+The steps for validation are this: (version 0.1)

+1. Get the extension,
+2. Figure out the list of hexcodes,
+3. Get the sizes of the hexcodes and get the GCD,
+4. Use the GCD to read that many bytes from the file provided,
+5. Check to see if the bytes from the file correspond with the hexcodes,
+6. Return true or false.

 ## Installation